dalelane/app-connect-tekton-pipeline/README.md

 Each of these configuration resources is individually optional.
 Two example App Connect applications are provided to show how the pipeline supports different application types.

+#### YAML files for secrets based on templates

+The pipeline relies on credentials for access to restricted resources:

+- `github-credentials.yaml`
+    - based on [`template-github-credentials.yaml`](./template-github-credentials.yaml) - github personal access token with access to clone this repo.
+- `ibm-entitlement-key.yaml`
+    - based on [`template-ibm-entitlement-key.yaml`](./template-ibm-entitlement-key.yaml) - secret with an [IBM Entitlement Key](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.3?topic=installing-applying-your-entitlement-key) for access to Cloud Pak for Integration software.

 #### Simple stand-alone applications

 The pipeline can be used to deploy a stand-alone application with no configuration dependencies.